Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Generalized Pessimism Learning

-\subsection{Pessimism annealing for directed exploration}
+\subsection{Pessimism Annealing for Directed Exploration}

-As described in Section~\ref{sec:prel}, the policy learns to maximize the unbiased action-values predicted by the online estimator $\hat{Q}^\pi_{\phi}$.
-Motivated by the principle of \textit{optimism in the face of uncertainty} \citep{optadv-justOrig}, we also consider an alternative \textit{optimistic} policy gradient objective:
+As described in Section~\ref{sec:prel}, the policy learns to maximize the unbiased action-values predicted by action-value estimator $\hat{Q}^\pi_{\phi}$.
+Motivated by the principle of optimism in the face of uncertainty \citep{optadv-justOrig}, we propose to make use of a new \textit{optimistic} policy gradient objective:

-This objective utilizes an \textit{optimistic shifted uncertainty regularizer}, $p_{\beta_{opt}}$, calculated with parameter $\beta_{opt} = \beta - \lambda_{opt}$, for some decaying \textit{optimistic shift value}, $\lambda_{opt} \geq 0$.
+This objective utilizes an \textit{optimistic shifted uncertainty regularizer}, $p_{\beta_{opt}}$, calculated with parameter $\beta_{opt} = \beta - \lambda_{opt}$, for a decaying \textit{optimistic shift value}, $\lambda_{opt} \geq 0$.
 This new objective trades off the traditional exploitative behavior of the policy with directed exploration.
-In particular, as $\lambda_{opt}$ is large, $\pi$ will be incentivized to perform actions for which the outcome has high epistemic uncertainty.
+As $\lambda_{opt}$ is large, $\pi$ will be incentivized to perform actions for which the outcome has high epistemic uncertainty.
 Therefore, the agent will experience transitions that are increasingly informative for the critic but expectedly sub-optimal.
-Hence, we name the process of decaying $\lambda_{opt}$ \textit{pessimism annealing}, striving for improved exploration early on without biasing the policy's final objective.
+Hence, we name the process of decaying $\lambda_{opt}$ \textit{pessimism annealing}, enabling to achieve improved exploration early on in training without biasing the policy's final objective.